 Oil Tanker Supply.
-New Aframax and Suezmax tankers are generally expected to have a lifespan of approximately 25 to 30 years, based on estimated hull fatigue life.
+New Aframax, Suezmax, LR2 and MR tankers are generally expected to have a lifespan of approximately 25 to 30 years, based on estimated hull fatigue life.
 However, U.S. and international regulations require the earlier phase-out of existing vessels that are not double-hulled, regardless of their expected lifespan.
-As of December 31, 2011, the world Aframax crude tanker fleet consisted of 653 vessels, with an additional 51 Aframax crude oil tanker newbuildings on order for delivery through 2014, and the world Suezmax crude tanker fleet consisted of 410 vessels, with an additional 113 Suezmax crude oil tanker newbuildings on order for delivery through 2015.
+As of December 31, 2012, the world Aframax crude tanker fleet consisted of 645 vessels, with an additional 35 Aframax crude oil tanker newbuildings on order for delivery through 2015, and the world Suezmax crude tanker fleet consisted of 437 vessels, with an additional 68 Suezmax crude oil tanker newbuildings on order for delivery through 2015; the world LR2 product tanker fleet consisted of 944 vessels, with an additional 14 LR2 product tanker newbuildings on order through 2017; and the world MR product tanker fleet consisted of 944 vessels, with an additional 132 MR product tanker newbuildings on order through 2017.
 Currently, delivery of a vessel typically occurs within two to three years after ordering.